xazab/js-dash-sdk-1/docs/platform/about-platform.md

-### About Dash Platform
+### About Xazab Platform

-The Dash Platform provide a technology stack on top of the Dash Network allowing the creation of feature-rich decentralized application.
+The Xazab Platform provide a technology stack on top of the Xazab Network allowing the creation of feature-rich decentralized application.

-You will learn more on the [Dash Platform Documentation - What is Dash Platform ?](https://dashplatform.readme.io/docs/introduction-what-is-dash-platform).
+You will learn more on the [Xazab Platform Documentation - What is Xazab Platform ?](https://xazabplatform.readme.io/docs/introduction-what-is-xazab-platform).

 ### Platform components